- Visitors and Volunteers

 Phone request for changing a student’s means of going home:

 The office staff are not allowed to take a phone message from anyone requesting that a child go home in a different manner or to wait in the office until they are picked up.
 We have no way of verifying who you are on the phone.
 The request must be sent to school in writing.
-You may fax a request to 504-341-0548 or email the request to Mrs. Angela at firstname.lastname@example.org.
+You may fax a request to 504-341-0548 or email the request to Mrs. Angela at firstname.lastname@example.org or Mrs. Sharona at email@example.com.
 The request must include the student name, teacher name, information on means of transportation, parent name and signature, and parent phone number.
 This should be used for emergency situations only.
 Please make sure your child knows how they will get home each morning before they go to school.
 We should not receive a message every day for the same child telling them how to get home.
 Please help us to keep our students safe by following this procedure.

 For excused absences of five (5) or more consecutive days, the student will be given the opportunity to initiate and complete make up work within ten (10) school days after returning to school.
 Extension of time may be granted at the discretion of a school administrator and the teacher in cases of extended illness.
 For excused absences of less than five (5) consecutive days, the allotted time to make up the work is left to the discretion of the teacher.
 However, it should not exceed (10) school days.